live-wire/journal/README.md

 `September 23, 2018`

 #### Recurrent Neural Nets
+`thesis`
 - [This](https://www.youtube.com/watch?v=yCC09vCHzF8) video by Andrej Karpathy.
 - Idea about the thesis project:
 	- Karpathy uses a feature vector (one-hot vecotor for all characters possible)-->(feature vector from a CNN) for each timestep.
 	- In the output layer, would it be better to have a one-hot vector representing the count instead of a single cell which will calculate the count ?
 	- Should I pad the input sequence with 0s based on the video with the maximum number of points in the matrix profile ?
 (For a fixed `seq_length`) ?
-	- To make the learning process for blade-counting online, need an RNN with 3 outputs, clockwise-anticlockwise-repitition
+	- To make the learning process for blade-counting online, need an RNN with 3 outputs, clockwise-anticlockwise-repetition
 - `seq_length` in the RNN is the region where it can memorize.(size of input sequence (batch size of broken input))
 - Gradient clipping for exploding gradients (because while backpropagating, same matrix($W_h$) is multiplied to the gradient several times ((largest eigenvalue is > 1)))
 - LSTM for vanishing gradients (same reason as above (largest eigenvalue is < 1))